gabedonnan/pythereum/docs/source/tutorial.rst

   import asyncio

-  # We add BlockTag to our imports, which is an Enumeration specifying special inputs for get_block_by_number
+  # We add BlockTag to our imports, which is an Enumeration for block number special cases such as the "latest" block
   # In this case we use BlockTag.latest to specify the most recent block
   from pythereum import EthRPC, BlockTag